 Some payment options to consider are borrowing against your home equity, using credit cards to pay for the costs or use your own savings.

-Small Ways To Increase the Value Of Your Home
+Easy Ways To Increase Value Of Your Home

 They say first impressions are everything, and the first thing a home buyer will see, face-to-face, when they visit your home is your front door.
 It’s a big contributor to your overall curb appeal, so often people might give it a bit of an upgrade, maybe a new coat of paint, when they’re selling their home.